 CALL – 0800 246 5668 – Adept UK – Surveyor

-Dry Rot Treatment Specialists Dry Rot Survey
+Dry Rot Control Specialists

-Dry Rot Survey & Report Call: 0800 246 5668 or Contact Us HERE
+Dry Rot Control Survey & Report Call: 0800 246 5668 or Simply Contact Us Here

 If you are worried about a potential dry rot outbreak in your property then arranging a dry rot survey on your property with our dry rot surveyors will allow our approved timber decay specialists to get to the root cause of any wood rot & timber decay issues.
-Our experts will provide you with cost-effective solutions & other dry rot services that you may need to get rid of your timber decay problem.
-Dry rot surveyors will carry out a complete dry rot survey before advising on any dry rot repairs & control treatments.
-This is a process our company and specialist surveyors have been following for over 40 years.

-Adept UK Damp & Decay – Our approved damp specialists & timber surveyors are accredited damp-proof specialists & Certificated Surveyors in Remedial Treatments (C.S.R.T ) (C,T.I.S.) qualifications recognised by the Property Care Association (P.C.A) Formally known as the (BWPDA) (British Wood Preserving & Damp Proofing Association)
+Adept UK Damp & Decay – Our approved damp specialists & timber surveyors are accredited damp-proof specialists & Certificated Surveyors in Remedial Treatments (C.S.R.T ) (C,T.I.S.) qualifications recognized by the Property Care Association (P.C.A) Formally known as the (BWPDA) (British Wood Preserving & Damp Proofing Association)

 • Dry rot surveyors will Investigate for any sources of moisture and other building defects that may have caused the dry rot/ wet rot outbreak problem in your property and provide you with a specialist wet rot / dry rot report & costs for dry rot repairs.